-Applying this concept extends beyond educational settings, into areas such as religious ministry within 'The Well Church.'
-Newcomers are encouraged to shed previously learned practices to avoid conflicts with the church's mission and cultivate a fresh perspective that aligns with its values.
+Applying this concept extends beyond educational settings, into areas such as ministry within 'The Well Church.'
+New disciples are encouraged to shed previously learned practices to avoid conflicts with the church's mission and cultivate a fresh perspective that aligns with its values and DNA.
 This process of unlearning is not about dismissing one's background or experiences but about adjusting perspectives to fit new roles effectively.

-While initially met with skepticism, the rationale behind unlearning becomes clear over time, demonstrating its importance for both personal and collective growth.
+However, the concept of unlearning to learn was met with skepticism initially, the rationale behind unlearning becomes clear over time, demonstrating its importance for both personal and collective growth.
 It underscores the necessity of openness to transformation and adaptation, positioning unlearning not as a loss but as a necessary step towards understanding and applying new knowledge effectively.
 Hence, to truly absorb the lessons of 'God teaching us His Paths,' it becomes imperative to shed our previous knowledge and understandings.
 This process of unlearning enables us to fully embrace and allow God's paths to manifest and operate effectively within our lives.

 INTRODUCTION: Life’s journey is filled with twists, turns, and unexpected challenges—many of which leave us feeling disoriented or confused.
 At times, we find ourselves wondering which way to go or how to move forward with clarity and purpose.
 In Psalm 25:4, David utters not just a plea for direction but a humble request for divine instruction: “Teach me Your paths.”